A Virtual Observers Guide to COP30

 United Nations Climate Change (UNCC)

-and COP30 presidency resources and events
+and COP30 presidency resources, events, and daily summaries

 UNCC YouTube Channel (Upcoming and recorded channels)